Making an API Request

 Request Header

-You can also add additional header fields to a request, such as the fields required by a specified URI or HTTP method.
+You can add additional header fields to a request, such as the fields required by a specified URI or HTTP method.
 For example, to request for the authentication information, add Content-Type, which specifies the request body type.

-Table 3 describes the common request header fields to be added to the request.
+Table 3 describes common request header fields.

-Table 3 Common request header fields
+Table 3 Common request headers

 Description